anithasagwityi/HTML-CSS/README.md

 Span: Used for applying styles to inline elements or groupingn inline elemnets for scripting purposes.

 # Unit 8: HTML Integration
+## HTML Page
+HTML plays a major role explaining what these things are, buyt it's not just limited to that.
+HTML files are a vital part of the web.
+When you want to visit a website, you can open a browser or web view vand enter a URL.
+You can either type it in the address bar, click on aa search result link, or even open an app that triggers it.
+Regardless, a URL is involved.
+The web server responds by sending back the specific HTML file located at that address.

+## Document Head
+Inside the head of a webpage, you put the important information that the browser needs to know about the website.